Glaucoma

 Angle injury eye

 A blunt injury to the eye can actively cause posterior displacement of the lens iris diaphragm, resulting in the rupture of the zonular fibers responsible for holding the lens in position.
-When more than 25% of the zonules are torn, the lens can be partially displaced from its normal position.
+When more than 25% of the zonules tear, the lens can partially displace from its normal position.
 Complete dislocation occurs when there is a complete disruption of the zonular fibers.

 Blunt injury to the eye